Joint Preservation Surgeon

 Patients suffering from full thickness loss of cartilage with good surrounding cartilage may be an ideal candidate for Microfracture.
 Microfracture entails Dr. Provencher creating tiny holes in the damaged bone to release marrow.
 Once the holes are created, marrow will seep out, fill the damaged area, form a blood clot and regrow tissue over the exposed bone.
 The overall goal of this joint preservation and cartilage restoration technique is to restore and regrow tissue similar to a patient’s lost articular cartilage.

-Recovery and Rehabilitation Following Joint Preservation and Cartilage Restoration
+What is the Recovery Following Joint Preservation and Cartilage Restoration?

 A detailed physical therapy program will be prescribed by Dr. Provencher aimed at restoring joint motion and strengthening the surrounding muscles.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 Depending on the joint preservation and cartilage restoration procedure, patients may be encouraged to wear a sling or similar device for several weeks to help immobilize the joint and protect the repair.

 For more information on the treatment of shoulder osteoarthritis, or for further resources on joint preservation and cartilage restoration, please contact the office of Dr. Matthew Provencher, orthopedic shoulder surgeon in the Vail, Aspen and Denver, Colorado area.